-The Earth has a 4.6 billion year history.
-However, Archaic Homo Sapiens (Modern Humans) evolved between 400,000 and 250,000 years ago.
-Humans evolved from the family Hominid (great apes), that existed on earth around 20 million years ago.
-Unlike today, there were different human species that existed on earth.
-However, the characteristics of these human species are different.
-Not all species of humans survived the journey.
-Many of them became extinct.
-The only species left in the human race is our ancestor Homo Sapiens.
+The Earth has a 4.6-billion-year history.
+However, Homo sapiens (modern humans) only evolved between 400,000 and 250,000 years ago.
+Humans evolved from the family hominid (great apes) that have existed on Earth for around 20 million years.
+Over time, different human species with different characteristics have existed on Earth, but not all species of humans have survived the journey with many of them becoming extinct.
+The only human species left is Homo sapiens.

 7. Homo Heidelbergensis

-Homo Heidelbergensis lived on earth between 700,000 to 200,000 years ago.
+Homo heidelbergensis lived on Earth between 700,000 and 200,000 years ago.
 They emerged from Africa.
-The Heidelbergensis male was about 175cm tall and weighed around 136 lbs, whereas the female average height was 157 cm tall and weighed 112 lbs.
-They had a large brain case with a flatter face than that today’s humans.
-They were the first human species that were adaptable to colder climates.
-They were also widely known for their ability to hunt large animals, which was not seen in the human species before them.
-They were the first human species to build their own living shelter.
+The Homo heidelbergensis male was about 5ft 9in (175cm) tall and weighed around 136lbs (62kg), whereas the female average height was 5ft 2in (157cm) and with a weight of 112lbs (51kg).
+They had a large brain case with a flatter face than today’s humans.
+They were the first human species to adapt to colder climates and to build their own shelters to live in.
+They were also widely known for their ability to hunt large animals, which had not been seen in human species before them.

-Their first fossil was discovered on October 21, 1907, by a worker.
-The workman handed it over to professor Otto Schoetensack from the University of Heidelberg, who later identified and named the fossil.
+The first Homo heidelbergensis fossil was discovered on October 21, 1907, by a worker in Germany.
+The workman handed it over to Professor Otto Schoetensack from the University of Heidelberg who later identified and named the fossil.

 6. Homo Rudolfensis

-Homo Rudolfensis is another debatable extinct species that falls under Hominid category.
+Homo rudolfensis is another extinct species that falls into the hominid category.
 They are believed to have lived around 1.9 million to 1.8 million years ago.
-Their physical structure like weight and height is still unknown due to the lack of cranial fossils.
+Their physical build, weight, and height is still unknown due to the scarcity of cranial fossils.

-Meave Leakey’s team announced the discovery of a face and two jawbones belonging to Homo Rudolfensis on 8 August 2012.
-The fossil known as KNM-ER 1470 was the center of the debate.
-It was first stated to be around 3 million years old.
-However, later it was corrected to be 1.9 million years.
-The difference in the skull from other Homo Habilis species created a new species named Homo Rudolfensis.
+Paleoanthropologist Meave Leakey and her team announced the discovery of a face and two jawbones belonging to Homo rudolfensis on August 8, 2012.
+The fossil known as KNM-ER 1470 was at the center of a debate about its age.
+It was first thought to be around three million years old but later this was corrected to 1.9 million.

-Homo Habilis was another species of the Hominid tribe who lived on earth from 2.4 to 1.4 million years ago.
-Homo Habilis possessed some of the ape-like features such as long arms and a moderately prognathic face.
-They have a larger brain case in the range of 550 cm to 687 cm.
-However, they have a smaller face and smaller teeth.
-There was the controversial debate in regard to classifying it as a Homo since it had very few characteristics of other homo species.
-Scientists discovered that they had the capacity to use stone tools for various purposes.
+Homo habilis was another species of hominids who lived on Earth between 2.4 and 1.4 million years ago.
+Homo habilis possessed some ape-like features such as long arms and a moderately prognathic face.
+They had a larger brain case in the range of 550cm to 687cm.
+However, they had a smaller face and smaller teeth.
+There has been some debate as to whether Homo habilis should be classified as Homo since they had very few characteristics of other Homo species, but scientists discovered that they had the capacity to use stone tools for various purposes.

-There are three key fossils available of Homo Habilis: KNM-ER 1813, OH 24, OH 8.
-The first fossil was found by the team of scientists Louis and Mary Leakey at Olduvai Gorge in Tanzania in the 1960’s.
+There are three key fossils available of Homo habilis: KNM-ER 1813, OH 24, and OH 8.
+The first fossil was found by the scientists Louis and Mary Leakey at Olduvai Gorge in Tanzania in the 1960s.

 4. Homo Floresiensis

-Homo Floresiensis was believed to have lived from 95,000 to 17,000 years ago in Indonesia.
-They were quite small is size around 3.5 feet tall with a tiny brain.
-There is evidence, that Homo Floresiensis made small stone tools and used to hunt small elephants and large rodents.
+Homo floresiensis was believed to have lived from 95,000 to 17,000 years ago in Indonesia.
+They were quite small in size, around 3.5 feet, with a tiny brain.
+There is evidence that Homo floresiensis made stone tools and used to hunt small elephants and large rodents.

-The key fossils of Homo Floresiensis were found in 2003 in Indonesia and were named LB-1.
-The female head was 1/3 size of the current human brain.
-Perhaps their small body enabled them to survive on the small island with limited resources.
+The key fossils of Homo floresiensis were found in 2003 in Indonesia and were named LB-1.
+The female head was a third of the size of a modern human brain.
+Perhaps their small bodies enabled them to survive on the small island with limited resources.

 Neanderthal is an extinct species of human with the closest similarity to modern humans.
-Their DNA is just 0.12% different than modern humans.
-The Neanderthal was believed to have existed from about 600,000 to 30,000 years ago.
-Neanderthal lived throughout Europe and southwest to Central Asia.
-Neanderthals had most of the features of modern humans.
-They used different tools for hunting.
-They wore symbolic ornamental objects.
-There is an evidence that they used to bury their dead with offerings such as flowers.
-There were also earlier human species that engaged in such symbolic behavior.
+Only 0.12 percent of their DNA is different to modern humans.
+The Neanderthal was believed to have existed from about 600,000 to 30,000 years ago, and lived throughout Europe and southwest to central Asia.
+They had most of the features of modern humans, they used different tools for hunting, and wore symbolic ornamental objects.
+There is evidence that they used to bury their dead with offerings such as flowers.
+Some earlier human species have also been found to have engaged in such symbolic behavior.

-The Scientific study indicates that the Neanderthal brain and modern human brain were similar at birth.
+A study has indicated that the Neanderthal and the modern human brain were similar at birth.
 However, in adulthood, their brains became larger.
-They were stronger than modern humans with a huge body size, male (164-168 cm) and female (156-158 cm).
+They were stronger than modern humans with a huge body size: male (164-168cm) and female (156-158cm).

-The scientist has found various fossils, that support strong evidence that Homo sapiens existed.
+Scientists have found various fossils that support strong evidence of Homo sapiens.
 The oldest known fossils were discovered in Herto, Ethiopia.
-The researcher from the University of California found the skulls of two adults and a child, which lived around 160,000 to 40,000 years before modern times.
+Researchers from the University of California found the skulls of two adults and a child, who lived around 160,000 to 40,000 years before modern times.